 The Walrus launched in September 2003 with a straightforward mandate: to be a national general interest magazine about Canada and its place in the world.
 We are committed to presenting the best work by the best writers and artists from Canada and elsewhere, on a wide range of topics for curious readers.

 If you are a writer interested in contributing to The Walrus, please read the magazine and follow our submission guidelines.
-Aspiring editors, art directors, developers, and bloggers should have a look at our internship program; advertisers and partners can find dates and rates on our advertising page.
+Advertisers and partners can find dates and rates on our advertising page.
 We hope you will enjoy The Walrus; let us know what you think.

 The Editors and Staff